mauricioaniche/repodriller/README.md

 ## Branches

-MetricMiner puts all commits from all branches in a single sentence.
+RepoDriller puts all commits from all branches in a single sentence.
 It means that different commits from different branches will appear.
 It is your responsibility to filter the branches in your _CommitVisitor_.

 The _Commit_ class contains the _getBranches()_ method.
 It returns the list of branches in which a commit belongs to.
 If you want to use only commits in the master branch, you can simply check whether 'master' in inside this set.